 - Use the power of Facebook Live to invite people to your group.
 One of your calls to action at the end of your live streams can include inviting people to join your free group.

-- Include a link to your group in your blog posts and your newsletter emails, with a blurb about what the group is about and who the it’s for (what they’ll get out of it).
+- Include a link to your group in your blog posts and your newsletter emails(a P.S. is a great place for this) with a blurb about what the group is about and who it’s for (what they’ll get out of it).

-- Run a Facebook ads to promote your group.
+- Run a Facebook ad to promote your group (at this time, you can only do this by boosting a post since the ad goes to a group).
 When inviting people, remember to include what your group is about, who it’s for, and what they will get out of it.
 Don’t just say “Join my group” – you need to explain WHY they should join – what’s in it for them?